Changing to F-1 Status

 Visitors admitted under the Visa Waiver Program

-If any documents regarding Lawful Permanent Residence have been filed on your behalf, we strongly recommend you consult an immigration attorney.
+If any documents regarding Lawful Permanent Residence (LPR) were filed on your behalf, we strongly recommend consulting with an immigration attorney.

 Option 1: Travel and Reentry

-You may change your status by departing the U.S. and re-entering in F-1 student or F-2 dependent status.
-In order to reenter the U.S. you must have a valid unexpired F-1 or F-2 entry visa.
+You may change your status by departing the U.S. and re-entering in F-1 student status with a valid F-1 visa and Initial Form I-20.

 Procedure:

-Leave the U.S. and apply for an F-1 or F-2 visa at a U.S. Embassy/Consulate in your home country.
+3. Depart the U.S. and apply for an F-1 visa at a U.S. Embassy/Consulate in your home country.

 Option 2: Change of Status in the U.S.